Navigating the Local Banking Community through Mergers & Acquisitions

 Since 1985, the number of commercial banks in the United States has declined from 14,500 to just 4,605 in Q2’19.
 With that much consolidation, the chance of a small business finding an optimal relationship with a lender decreases as well.

-Too often businesses feel their relationship with their bank is a burden, rather than an asset.
+Too often, small businesses feel their relationship with their bank is a burden, rather than an asset.
 Small business owners want to feel that, in their bank, they have a partner to help grow their business.
-With an institution like New Valley, clients have an advisor; an advocate that will work to understand their business and provide solutions that align with their business’s mission.
+With a banking institution like New Valley, clients have an advisor; an advocate that will work to understand their small business and provide banking & finance solutions that align with their business’s mission.

 Banking institutions are a resource for small business owners to leverage in pursuit of their business goals.
 As the banking landscape continues to evolve, too many institutions have forgotten this basic mission – it’s high time to get back to basics and remember the customer always comes first.